Facts and Info on Ayahuasca (DMT)

 Ayahuasca is a hallucinogenic beverage made from a tropical vine that forms an important component of indigenous Amazonian ceremonies.

-DMT appears to have gained popularity with older individuals in contrast to other hallucinogens, such as ketamine, which is popular with younger users.
+DMT appears to have gained popularity with older individuals in contrast to other hallucinogens, such as ketamine, which is popular with younger individuals.
 This is reflected in some of the street names for DMT that include businessman’s special or businessman’s trip.

 DMT is classified as a Schedule I substance in the United States, making the hallucinogenic component of ayahuasca illegal to possess and distribute.